 Customer Profitability Strategy #3 – Push High Profit Products

-A slight variation on the second strategy.
+A slight variation on the prior strategy.
 There are certain items in our offering that will generate a higher profit for the account.

 For wholesalers, this could include shifting convenience business and purchases for internal use to the distributor’s private label program.
 You may also be able to shift their branded purchases to items in our core assortment which are commonly purchased by other accounts.
 These products will generally have faster turns and better acquisition costs than non-core products, earning us higher margins on this volume across our total business.